Why Your Homepage Isn't Converting (And How to Fix It)

 The fix: Map your current homepage against this hierarchy.
 If elements are out of order or missing, restructure.

-Audit Your CTA Strategy
+Audit your CTA strategy

 The fix: Pick one primary CTA based on your sales model: